billjenner/ReactApp/readme.md

 * Handle credit cards and receive payments from users with Stripe
 * Advanced API key handling

-This project is the product of homework from Udemy Course [Node with React Fullstack Web Development](https://www.udemy.com/node-with-react-fullstack-web-development/ "Course Details").
+This project is the product of homework from conduction Udemy Course [Node with React Fullstack Web Development](https://www.udemy.com/node-with-react-fullstack-web-development/ "Course Details").

 #### Developer
 - billj   :smirk: